frediramos/SummBoundVerify/README.md

 The formulas are printed before the campaign starts, one per summary path, under `==> Summary Constraints` — the same thing `se` shows as part of its verdict.
-They are what every sample is checked against, so a `mismatched` or `uncovered` verdict can be read next to the claim it refutes.
+They are what every sample is checked against, so a `mismatched` verdict can be read next to the claim it refutes.

 That difference is the point.
 The concrete function is the hard half — loops, allocation, recursion — and when `angr` cannot follow it, symbolic execution